rajivkr/token-minting/README.md

 # Local Development

-## Database setup
+## Setup

 - Please change the `DATABASE_URL` in `.env` if you are running postgres seperately instead of docker.
-- Using values in `.env` (checking in as this is sample project, don't check any secret here)
+- Using values in `.env` (checking in as this is sample project, don't check-in any secret here)

 ## Bringing up the Database